Black Friday, Small Business Saturday and Cyber Monday are already in the rearview this holiday season. Have you tapped into your year-end promotions?

-- Nearly half of shoppers surveyed also started shopping before — and often in place of — in-store doorbusters on Black Friday.
+- According to Adweek, nearly half of shoppers surveyed started shopping before — and often in place of — in-store doorbusters on Black Friday.
 This continued through the end of the year, especially online, driving a dramatic 47% increase in ecommerce sales.
 (AdWeek)

 - Consumer-facing businesses often earn 50% of their annual revenue in Q4.
 (Small Business Trends)